-In accordance with the Act the Board's role is to govern the Corporation with the authority to perform the functions, determine the policies and control the affairs of the Corporation.
+In accordance with the GTE Act the Board's role is to govern the Corporation with the authority to fulfill its purpose through performing its functions, determine the policies and control the affairs of the Corporation.
 It is responsible for:

-- ensuring the Corporation works with its owner through the Minister for Water; - providing the overall strategic direction of the Corporation; - ensuring management implements approved strategic plans for the Corporation; - nomination and removal of the Chief Executive Officer (CEO); - approving remuneration and terms of employment for the CEO; - evaluating and providing feedback on the performance of the CEO; - approving human resources strategies; - approving operating budgets and the rates and charges submission; - approving delegations; - providing oversight for the financial reporting process; - setting the Corporation's risk appetite; - providing oversight to ensure risks facing the Corporation are identified, assessed and managed effectively: - monitoring and guiding the culture, values and reputation of the Corporation; - oversight of the process for monitoring compliance with applicable laws and regulations; - whenever required, challenging management and holding it to account; - satisfying itself that an appropriate framework exists for relevant information to be reported by management to the board; - acting within prudent commercial principles, taking into account the Strategic Development Plan (SDP) and Statement of Corporate Intent (SCI); and - ensuring the Corporation is continuously and efficiently operating commercially in the best interests of its owner, taking account of risk and maximising the long term value of the Corporation.
+- ensuring the Corporation works with its owner through the Minister to whom the administration of the WC Act is committed (Minister) and also engages appropriately with the Treasurer and the Government Trading Enterprise Minister (GTE Minister) where required; - providing the overall strategic direction of the Corporation; - ensuring management implements approved strategic plans for the Corporation; - with the approval of the Minister, the appointment and removal of the Chief Executive Officer (CEO); - agreeing with the Minister on the selection criteria for the office of the CEO; - approving remuneration and terms of employment for the CEO; - evaluating and providing feedback on the performance of the CEO; - approving human resources strategies; - approving capital and operating budgets and the rates and charges submission; - approving delegations; - providing oversight for the financial reporting process; - setting the Corporation's risk appetite; - providing oversight to ensure risks facing the Corporation are identified, assessed and managed effectively; - monitoring and guiding the culture, values, brand and reputation of the Corporation; - oversight of the process for monitoring compliance with applicable laws and regulations; - whenever required, challenging management and holding it to account;

+- satisfying itself that an appropriate framework exists for relevant information to be reported by management to the Board; - acting within prudent commercial principles, taking into account the Statement of Expectation (SoE) and Annual Performance Statement (APS); - advancing the public benefit to achieve the Corporation's purpose; and - ensuring the Corporation is continuously and efficiently operating commercially in the best interests of its owner, taking account of risk and maximising the long-term value of the Corporation.